rohitupari4321/SystemVerilog-Codes/README.md

 # SystemVerilog-Codes
-Verified some of the RTL Designs in SystemVerilog
+Verified some of the RTL Designs in SystemVerilog.